 At The Orchard, we pride ourselves on providing education that is engaging and innovative.
 We will always consider the SEMH and SEN needs of our learners and understand that they have not all had the best educational experience previously.
-We aim to inspire our learners to believe in their full potential, build confidence and resilience, and where appropriate provide a pathway to reintegrate back into mainstream education.
+We aim to inspire our learners to believe in their full potential, build confidence and resilience, and provide a positive journey on to post-16 education and prepare them for adulthood.
 Our tutors provide motivation, support, and guidance to our learners in every way possible to cater for their educational, social, and emotional needs whilst overall raising their aspirations and personal self-esteem.

 The school's restorative culture underpins all aspects of planning including curriculum intent, implementation and assessment supporting individuals to reach their full potential.
-Practices ensure that learners are fully supported with diverse opportunities to succeed where they have experienced difficulty or failure in the past; examples of these are our Steppingstones programme and POOLS sessions, timetabled "Myspace" and "Aspire" sessions that facilitate reflection and creates opportunities to develop resilience to aid progression and achievement.
+Practices ensure that learners are fully supported with diverse opportunities to succeed where they have experienced difficulty or failure in the past; examples of these are our Steppingstones programme and POOLS sessions, timetabled "Myspace," "PLT Time" and "Aspire" sessions that facilitate reflection and creates opportunities to develop resilience to aid progression and achievement.
 This enables a virtuous circle of reflection, action, achievement, resilience, and increased confidence promoting engagement and the love of learning.